 Domain 1 — Security and Risk Management

 References to ISO standards and NIST documents begin in this domain and continue throughout the rest of the domains.
-You need to compile a set of lists for your study guide, we might as well start here.
+You need to compile a set of lists for your study guide.
+I put them all here, along with lists of regulations.

-As I always tell people: to be culturally aware, you should know that the Torah is the scripture of Judaism, the Quran is the scripture of Islam, the Vedas are the scripture of Hinduism, and so on.
+The example I always use: to be culturally aware, you should know that the Torah is the scripture of Judaism, the Quran is the scripture of Islam, the Vedas are the scripture of Hinduism, and so on.
 You don't have to actually read any of them to know that.
-Nor should you read any of these documents.
+Nor should you read any of the following documents.
 Just be able to match their names or numbers to what they're about.

 U.S. Government Federal Information Processing Standards.